-- If you want to learn about the hardships of the Jewish people in the Second World War: Cracow.
+- If you want to learn about the hardships of the Jewish people in World War II: Krakow.

-- If you are more interested in the perspective of the Polish people during the Second World War: Warsaw.
+- If you are more interested in the perspective of the Polish people during World War II: Warsaw.

 - If you have little time: Krakow.
 I recommend you to read the guide to see Krakow in two days or see Krakow in three days.